 How to Treat Varicose Veins Today With modern Technology?

 Today, with the advances in technology, there has been an uprise in the develop of minimally- invasive procedures to treat several diseases, including varicose veins.
 This treatments are safe, highly effective and don’t cause any pain.
-For the treatment of varicose veins, the best minimally-invasive procedures are: VenaSeal, Varithena and Radiofrequency Ablation.
+For the treatment of varicose veins, some of the best minimally-invasive procedures are: VenaSeal, Varithena and Radiofrequency Ablation.

 What Causes Varicose/Spider Veins?